 Make sure you ask questions and find out if the region from where the grape was grown is ideal, plus the vintage in question - if there is a knowledgeable staff member to talk with.

 Another influence on the price and resulting quality is the cost and use of oak barrels.
-Some people don’t like wine that has been aged in oak barrels but others who understand why it is used, love the resulting wine.
-If you don’t like the characteristics of oak in wine (toasty, nutty, vanilla, spice flavours) don’t worry - as there are many unoaked wines available which are generally cheaper than oaked wines - as the cost of the barrel and time ageing is not added to the final price.
+Some people don’t like wine that has been aged in oak barrels but others who understand why oak is used, love the resulting wine.
+If you don’t like the characteristics of oak in wine (toasty, nutty, vanilla-spice flavours) don’t worry, there are many unoaked wines available which are generally cheaper than oaked wines - as the cost of the barrel and time ageing is not added to the final price.

 When talking about higher priced and in practice higher quality wines you must cover the influence of ‘stature’ of a winery or a wine brands reputation.
 But this can only be achieved over time - and by repeatedly achieving a high quality - time and time again, recognised by both industry experts, and also constantly purchased and enjoyed by the drinking public - as it is they who pay the final price.